KDE/kdewin-installer/readme.txt

 kdewin-installer allows to add binary packaging suppport to cmake based projects by providing a cmake module named KDEWIN_Packager.

-1. copy share/apps/cmake/modules/FindKDEWIN_Packager.cmake into cmake/modules of your proejct
+1. copy share/apps/cmake/modules/FindKDEWIN_Packager.cmake into cmake/modules of your project

 2. add the following lines to the top level cmake